Skip to content

 Where is The Wiener Holocaust Library based? +

-The Wiener Holocaust Library is listed at London · UK-wide · WC1B 5DP and operates UK-wide, focused on children & youth.
+The Wiener Holocaust Library is listed at London · UK-wide · WC1B 5DP and operates UK-wide, focused on education.

 How does CharityCompare score The Wiener Holocaust Library? +